 - Identify and review the business risks of the Company and ensure that systems are in place to monitor and manage such risks.

-- Ensure that the risks are appropriate, thoroughly understood and studied and are in line with achieving our corporate goals.
+- Ensure that the risks are appropriate, thoroughly understood and studied and are in line with achieving the corporate objectives.

 - Review annually the Company’s Corporate Disclosure Policy and ensure that it is being followed.